 - Knowledge gathering and sharing.
 Give developers the ability to share code and collaborate easily, regardless of where they are or what time it is.

 3. Inspect the incentives.
 Like all communities, developer communities require incentives for participation.
 Developers favor gamification.
 Recognizing and rewarding their quality contributions with reputation points and badges can go a long way toward keeping developers involved and engaged.

 4. Get analytics that measures up.
-In successful developer communities, engagement and knowledge sharing is closely monitored.
+In successful developer communities, engagement and knowledge sharing are closely monitored.
 At a minimum, ensure your community platform can track metrics such as page views, number of questions, number of answers, response times, upvotes and downvotes, and new users.